Backblaze + Cloudflare

 If you have done this portion successfully, your bucket should look somewhat like the following

-9. Test your site
+9. Test your archive

 To make sure that the files were uploaded correctly, find the index.html file at the top level of your bucket.